Destructor-Ben/BetterNZ/workshop_description.md

 [h2]Tweaked Political Section of Focus Tree[/h2]
 2 new focuses have been added for the Commonwealth involving trading with Australia and Malaysia.

-[b]I couldn't be bothered finishing these new paths so I released the other features without the new paths I've[/b] There are also 2 new politcal paths, both for Non-Aligned.
+There are also 2 new politcal paths, both for Non-Aligned.
 The first creates a monarchy with Edward The VIII as king after his abdication, and the second starts a civil war between the Maori and Pakeha with you playing as the Maori.

-The vanilla political paths have additionally recieved some tweaks:
+The vanilla political paths have additionally recieved some tweaks.
 [list]
   [*]In the Darkness and The Lee Affair have buffed autonomy and ideology drift [*]Befriend Japan focus requirements are clearer - both New Zealand and Japan must be fascist